zopefoundation/ZODB/zodbguide/zeo.rst

 For an example application, we'll build a little chat application.
 What's interesting is that none of the application's code deals with network programming at all; instead, an object will hold chat messages, and be magically shared between all the clients through ZEO.
-I won't present the complete script here; it's included in my ZODB distribution, and you can download it from `<http://www.amk.ca/zodb/demos/>`_.
+I won't present the complete script here; you can download it from :download:`chatter.py
+<chatter.py>`.
 Only the interesting portions of the code will be covered here.

 The basic data structure is the :class:`ChatSession` object, which provides an :meth:`add_message` method that adds a message, and a :meth:`new_messages`